Within Kooyoora State Park in Brenanah, Victoria lie the spectacular

-This campground is large and well structured.
-The campground features multiple separate campsites with picnic tables, fire pits with wood fire barbecue plates.
-A large undercover area features a beautiful long wooden table which incorporates huge stone blocks into its design.
-This undercover area is surrounded by layers of decorative stone blocks.
+This spacious campground is well equipped with picnic tables, fire pits, wood fire barbecues, toilets, and a large undercover area surrounded by layers of decorative stone blocks.

 A toilet block offers two non-flush toilets, one wheelchair accessible with a tap and sink.
 Signs by the sink and water tank state that the water is untreated, do not drink.